vengi-voxel/vengi/docs/LUAScript.md

 ## SceneGraph

-`scenegraph` lets you access different nodes or create new ones.
+`g_scenegraph` lets you access different nodes or create new ones.

 The functions are: